MahitaChintakula/Smart_Bug_Analyzer/README.md

 - Knowledge-base entries are checked for duplicate IDs and duplicate title-description pairs.
 - LLM error messages do not expose credentials.
 - RAG responses are guidance and should be reviewed by a developer before production changes are made.

-## Internship documentation

-The `Documentation/` directory contains the Agile template, defect tracker, and unit-test plan for Smart Bug Analyzer.
-These files are project records and should be committed with the source code when they contain the final reviewed content.